 A documentary-style account of the 1986 Chernobyl nuclear power plant disaster and its far-reaching effects on the local people, animals, and surrounding nature in the Exclusion Zone.

-The Chernobyl Nuclear Power Plant accident in April 1986 remains to this day the most disastrous nuclear power plant accident in the world.
-After two days the mass evacuation of the area began.
-Pripyat and other surrounding villages were abandoned, and no one was allowed to take their pets with them to safety.
-The dogs howled, trying to follow their owners, trying to get on the buses.
-The soldiers pushed and kicked them out.
-The dogs ran after the buses for ages.
+The Chernobyl nuclear power plant disaster in April 1986 remains to this day the most disastrous nuclear accident of all time.
+When Pripyat and other surrounding villages were abandoned, after the mass evacuations began two days after the reactor’s meltdown, no one was allowed to take their pets with them.
+Howling dogs tried to follow their owners, they even tried boarding buses but soldiers kicked them off.
+Still, the dogs ran after the buses transporting their owners to safety.
 There was no mercy.
-Soviet squads were sent in to shoot the animals.
-But some survived and their descendants still populate the polluted area, the Exclusion Zone.
-Aulén tells the story of the disaster and its effects on the area in a documentary style graphic novel, embueing its readers with facts of the horrendous events from 36 years ago.
+Soviet troops were sent in to shoot the animals but some survived and their descendants still populate the polluted Exclusion Zone.
+In this touching and still hauntingly relevantdocumentary-style graphic novel, which had just gone to print when Russia invaded Ukraine, Johanna Aulén recounts the events of the nuclear disaster and its devastating impact on the environment and the canine inhabitants left behind.

-English full Translation set in layout
+Full English translation in layout

 ‘The documentary-style graphic novel gives an account of the Chernobyl nuclear power plant disaster and the dogs that live there, spanning from the fateful event in 1986 to present day.’
 The selection committee has commended Aulén’s work for ‘deep understanding of life’, and for ‘her storytelling through realistic and minimalistic illustrations that draw the reader in as an eyewitness’ – The selection committee the Graphic Novel Finlandia Prize

 ‘Aulén’s graphic novel skilfully builds an overview of the causes disasaster and its consequences, particularly on the animals.’ – Helsingin Sanomat newspaper